-The aim of this study was to determine the incidence of falls and to investigate the consequences of falls in adults with rheumatoid arthritis.
-559 community dwelling adults with RA, aged 18 to 88 years (mean age 62; 69% female) participated in this prospective cohort study.
-Patients were followed for 1 year after a detailed clinical assessment, using monthly falls calendars and follow-up telephone calls.
-Follow-up took place in participants' usual place of residence in the Northwest of England.
-Outcome measures included fall occurrence, reason for fall, type and severity of injuries, fractures, fall location, lie-times, use of health services and functional ability.
+A total of 559 community-dwelling adults with RA, ages 18–88 years (mean age 62 years, 69% women), participated in this prospective cohort study.
+After a detailed clinical assessment, patients were followed for 1 year, using monthly falls calendars and followup telephone calls.
+Followup took place in the participant's usual place of residence in the Northwest of England.
+Outcome measures included fall occurrence, reason for fall, type and severity of injuries, fractures, fall location, lie-times, use of health services, and functional ability.

 - rheumatoid arthritis